Erik Harris: 2020 season

 Harris was placed on the reserve/COVID-19 list by the Raiders on December 21, 2020, and activated on January 1, 2021.

 Atlanta Falcons

 On March 19, 2021, Harris signed a one-year contract with the Atlanta Falcons.
 He entered the 2021 season as the Falcons' starting free safety.
 Harris suffered a torn pectoral in Week 14 and was placed on season-ending injured reserve.
 He finished the season with 64 tackles and eight passes defensed through 12 starts.

 On March 25, 2022, Harris re-signed with the Falcons on a one-year contract.

+San Francisco 49ers

+On November 28, Harris was signed to the practice squad of the San Francisco 49ers.
+He signed a reserve/future contract on February 13, 2024.
+He was released on August 7.

+NFL career statistics

 Personal life

 Harris is married to Theresa Harris, whom he met in New Oxford High School.
 They have four children: Ellis, Esme, and twin sons, Isaiah and Elijah, who were born in the summer of 2013.
+As of July 2025 he is the head coach for the Gulf Breeze High School football team in Gulf Breeze Florida.